 UC Irvine is fully accredited by the Senior Commission of the Western Association of Schools and Colleges.

-The Program in Nursing Science is approved by the California Board of Registered Nursing (BRN), which allows graduates of the program to sit for the National Council for Licensure Examination for registered nurses (NCLEX-RN) and to obtain a public health nurse certificate.
+The School of Nursing is approved by the California Board of Registered Nursing (BRN), which allows graduates of the School to sit for the National Council for Licensure Examination for registered nurses (NCLEX-RN) and to obtain a public health nurse certificate.

-The Program in Nursing Science nurse practitioner program is also approved by the California Board of Registered Nursing.
+The School of Nursing nurse practitioner program is also approved by the California Board of Registered Nursing.

 Bachelor’s degree students should refer to the BRN to determine licensing eligibility in the state of California.